beargrllys/Papermod/content/archetypes/projects/3DPrinting.md

 relative: false # when using page bundles set this to true
 hidden: true # only hide on current single page
 editPost:
-Text: "Suggest Changes" # edit text
+Text: "Go Repository" # edit text
 appendFilePath: true # to append file path to Edit link
 ---